lmc2179/lmc2179.github.io/drafts/autocorrelation_standard_error.md

 # Fix 2: Model Autocorrelation directly

 Add lags to the model for as many periods as there is autocorrelation.
 This makes the \epsilon_t IID again.
-Con: Requires you to have a pretty good idea of how much autocorrelation there is
+Con: Requires you to have a pretty good idea of how much autocorrelation there is; but maybe use an correlogram (autocorrelogram?) for that

+# Fix 3: Block bootstrap

+Demonstrate that the block bootstrap does this correctly

 # Appendix: Simulating the sampling distribution of $\hat{\mu}$ for both the IID and autocorrelated process